 The Chairman and CEO, Mr Kuok Khoon Hong, provides strong leadership to the Group and has been instrumental in transforming Wilmar into one of Asia's largest agribusiness groups.
-Mr Kuok is overall in charge of the management and strategic direction of the Group and Mr Pua Seck Guan, who was appointed as COO on 1 January 2016 to oversee and manage the business divisions of the Group, assists Mr Kuok in the development of new businesses.
+Mr Kuok is overall in charge of the management and strategic direction of the Group.
+Mr Pua Seck Guan, who was appointed as COO on 1 January 2016 to oversee and manage the business divisions of the Group, assists Mr Kuok in the development of new businesses.

 The Chairman and CEO leads all Board meetings and sets the agenda.
-He ensures that Board members receive accurate and timely information to enable them to be fully cognisant of the affairs of the Group.
+He ensures that Board members receive accurate and timely information to enable them to be fully cognizant of the affairs of the Group.
 He also promotes a culture of openness and solicits contributions from the Board members to facilitate constructive discussions.

 All strategic and major decisions relating to the business and management of the Group are jointly and collectively made by the Board.
-As such, there is a balance of power and authority and no one individual controls or dominates the decision-making process of the Company.
+As such, there is a balance of power and authority and no one individual controls or dominates the decisionmaking process of the Company.

-The role of the Chairman and CEO is not separate as there is adequate accountability and transparency reflected by internal controls established within the Group.
-Half of the Board now comprise Independent Directors which adds a greater element of independence to the Board decisions.
+The role of the Chairman and CEO is not separate as there is adequate accountability and transparency reflected by internal controls established within the Group as well as the fact that at least half of the Board comprise independent directors, which adds a greater element of independence to board decisions.
 The combined role provides the Group with a consistently strong leadership, accelerates decision-making and allows greater flexibility in seizing good growth opportunities ahead of its competition.

 Mr Yeo Teng Yang, the Lead Independent Director since 14 July 2006, continues to avail himself to address shareholders' concerns and acts as a counter-balance on management issues in the decision-making process.
-Mr Yeo Teng Yang works closely with the other Independent Directors and when necessary, meets with them, without the presence of other Directors, to discuss matters that were deliberated at Board meetings.
-During the year, Independent Directors met with Management to receive updates on matters discussed at Board Committee meetings and the respective Committee Chairmen (and through the Company Secretary) has provided feedback to the Board Chairman after such meetings.
+Mr Yeo works closely with the other Independent Directors and when necessary, meets with them, without the presence of other Directors, to discuss matters that were deliberated at Board meetings.
+During the year, Independent Directors met with Management to receive updates on matters discussed at Board Committee meetings and the respective Committee Chairmen have provided feedback to the Board Chairman after such meetings.